ANDREI CERVANTES

 THE APPROACH

-Kick-started a geo-focused effort via a four-week Latin America tour, activating 250 client-facing champions across Mexico City, Guadalajara, Lima, Bogota, Buenos Aires, Sao Paulo, and Rio de Janeiro.
-Built on this tour by way of periodic, first-of-its-kind weeklong summits, which catered to different roles and various levels of proficiency, as well as clients.
-Deepened expertise via regular remote mentoring of standouts.
+Kick-started this effort via a monthlong Latin America tour, activating 250 client-facing champions across Mexico City, Guadalajara, Lima, Bogota, Buenos Aires, Sao Paulo and Rio de Janeiro.
+Followed up with waves of immersive summits, which catered to different levels of proficiency and roles — including clients.
+Deepened expertise via regular mentoring of standouts.

 THE OUTCOME